And if Christ is not risen, your faith is futile; you are still in your sins! 1 Corinthians 15:17

 As you read the New Testament, notice how often the resurrection is mentioned.
 Do you think we focus on the resurrection more or less than New Testament believers?

 (Although there is no longer a Temple or a system of sacrifices, the Day of Atonement is still observed by Jews today.
-You may have seen it on your calendar – Yom Kippur.
-This year it begins at sundown on October 3.)
+You may have seen it on your calendar – Yom Kippur.)